BlueWhaleYT/ChatGPT-Android/README.md

 > **Note**: This may not have the same result of ChatGPT Official.

-This is an experimental project enabling users to chat with AI via OpenAI.
-Note that there's no past conversation feature.
+This is an experimental android app enabling users to chat with AI via OpenAI.
+It supports past conversations (context linking), but it has the limit from the max tokens you've set.

 ## Supported models